-- Vitamin C – Dogs can make their own vitamin C. It’s found in fruit, vegetables and organ meat.
-It’s also an antioxidant needed to fight the free radicals that cause inflammation.
+- Vitamin C – Dogs can make their own vitamin C. They also get it from fruit, vegetables and organ meat.
+It’s an antioxidant needed to fight the free radicals that cause inflammation.

 - Vitamin B3 – Fed in beef, chicken, liver, salmon, anchovies, mushrooms.
 It also breaks down protein and fat.

 - Vitamin B6 – Fed in beef, chicken, fish, liver, bananas and dark leafy vegetables.
 It’s needed for the healthy growth of puppies, to regulate hormones and for the nervous system.